chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

     "ROOT CAUSE": "IntentionsConfigurable.getDependencies creates EP by string; the SDK expects using the typed EP constant.", "PROJECT NOTE": "Use IntentionActionBean.EP_NAME instead of ExtensionPointName.create(\"com.intellij.intentionAction\") in IntentionsConfigurable.getDependencies.", "NEW INSTRUCTION": "WHEN declaring intention EP dependency THEN use IntentionActionBean.EP_NAME instead of string-based create"
 }

+[2025-12-11 09:28] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "run_test",
+    "ERROR": "FileComparisonFailedError in ParametrizePytestTestIntentionTest",
+    "ROOT CAUSE": "The intention’s PSI edits produce text that doesn’t match the tests’ expected file content.", "PROJECT NOTE": "ParametrizePytestTestIntentionTest uses myFixture.checkResult to compare the full file text; ensure the intention inserts '@pytest.mark.parametrize(...)' at the correct spot, adds 'import pytest' exactly once at the top when missing, and preserves blank lines/indentation so the final text matches expected.
+See ParametrizePytestTestIntentionTest.kt around line ~139.", "NEW INSTRUCTION": "WHEN FileComparisonFailedError occurs in ParametrizePytestTestIntentionTest THEN replicate expected text including import, decorator, and whitespace"
+}

+[2025-12-11 09:29] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "run_test",
+    "ERROR": "FileComparisonFailedError during checkResult",
+    "ROOT CAUSE": "The ParametrizePytest intention output doesn't match expected file content (missing/incorrect import/decorator).", "PROJECT NOTE": "Update ParametrizePytestTestIntention to insert 'import pytest' if absent and add @pytest.mark.parametrize on the target function/method; use PyElementGenerator and place the import among top-level imports.", "NEW INSTRUCTION": "WHEN applying @pytest.mark.parametrize THEN ensure 'import pytest' exists or insert it at file top" }

+[2025-12-11 09:29] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "run_test",
+    "ERROR": "FileComparisonFailedError in checkResult",
+    "ROOT CAUSE": "The intention modifies the file to text that differs from the test's expected result.", "PROJECT NOTE": "ParametrizePytestTestIntention must insert @pytest.mark.parametrize and a pytest import with the exact formatting and placement the tests expect.", "NEW INSTRUCTION": "WHEN FileComparisonFailedError occurs in these tests THEN match intention output to expected text exactly"
+}

+[2025-12-11 09:32] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "run_test",
+    "ERROR": "FileComparisonFailedError: actual file content mismatched expected", "ROOT CAUSE": "The ParametrizePytest intention edits do not match the tests' expected output (import/annotation formatting and placement).", "PROJECT NOTE": "Fix src/main/.../intention/pytest/ParametrizePytestTestIntention.kt to insert 'import pytest' if missing and add '@pytest.mark.parametrize(...)' exactly as tests expect for top-level and class methods.", "NEW INSTRUCTION": "WHEN checkResult fails in ParametrizePytest tests THEN insert 'import pytest' and correct '@pytest.mark.parametrize'"
+}

+[2025-12-11 09:33] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "run_test",
+    "ERROR": "FileComparisonFailedError: resulting file text mismatched",
+    "ROOT CAUSE": "The ParametrizePytestTestIntention produces decorators/imports that don't match expected text (e.g., missing 'import pytest' or wrong decorator placement).", "PROJECT NOTE": "Tests use CodeInsightTestFixture.checkResult with exact text comparison; commit documents and reformat PSI after edits so imports and decorators match expected layout.", "NEW INSTRUCTION": "WHEN adding the parametrize decorator THEN use '@pytest.mark.parametrize' and insert 'import pytest' if missing"
+}

+[2025-12-11 09:33] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "run_test",
+    "ERROR": "FileComparisonFailedError in pytest intention tests",
+    "ROOT CAUSE": "The intention output does not match expected text (import/decorator placement/formatting).", "PROJECT NOTE": "ParametrizePytestTestIntention must insert 'import pytest' if missing and add '@pytest.mark.parametrize(...)' directly above the target function in module, class, and inner-class scopes, preserving indentation and blank lines so the file text exactly matches test expectations.", "NEW INSTRUCTION": "WHEN FileComparisonFailedError occurs in ParametrizePytest tests THEN ensure pytest import and correctly formatted parametrize decorator insertion"
+}

+[2025-12-11 09:36] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "run_test",
+    "ERROR": "FileComparisonFailedError in ParametrizePytest tests",
+    "ROOT CAUSE": "The Parametrize pytest intention output doesn't match expected text, notably missing required pytest import and/or exact formatting.", "PROJECT NOTE": "ParametrizePytestTestIntentionTest::testAddsImportIfMissing implies the intention must add 'import pytest' when absent and produce exact expected whitespace and decorator placement across top-level and class scopes.", "NEW INSTRUCTION": "WHEN applying parametrize intention without existing pytest import THEN insert 'import pytest' at file top with exact expected formatting"
+}

+[2025-12-11 09:38] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "run_test",
+    "ERROR": "FileComparisonFailedError during checkResult",
+    "ROOT CAUSE": "The intention’s transformed file text does not match the tests’ expected output (decorator/import/formatting).", "PROJECT NOTE": "Parametrization must insert '@pytest.mark.parametrize(\"some_fixture\", [None])' (or per test arg names) above the function and add a single 'import pytest' at the top if missing, preserving code style and blank lines.", "NEW INSTRUCTION": "WHEN applying ParametrizePytest intention THEN insert '@pytest.mark.parametrize' and add 'import pytest' once at file top"
+}

+[2025-12-11 09:39] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "run_test",
+    "ERROR": "FileComparisonFailedError in multiple Parametrize tests",
+    "ROOT CAUSE": "The ParametrizePytestTestIntention edits produced text that didn't match expected results (decorator/import placement/format).", "PROJECT NOTE": "Fix src/main/kotlin/.../intention/pytest/ParametrizePytestTestIntention.kt to insert @pytest.mark.parametrize and add/import pytest correctly for top-level functions and methods inside classes.", "NEW INSTRUCTION": "WHEN CodeInsightTestFixture.checkResult fails for ParametrizePytest tests THEN insert '@pytest.mark.parametrize' and add 'import pytest' if missing"
+}

+[2025-12-11 09:41] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "run_test",
+    "ERROR": "FileComparisonFailedError in checkResult",
+    "ROOT CAUSE": "The ParametrizePytestTestIntention output doesn't match expected text (import/decorator placement).", "PROJECT NOTE": "Update src/main/.../pytest/ParametrizePytestTestIntention.kt to insert 'import pytest' when absent and attach '@pytest.mark.parametrize' directly to the target function/method across top-level, class, and inner-class cases.", "NEW INSTRUCTION": "WHEN adding pytest parametrization for a test function THEN insert import pytest if missing and place decorator directly above target"
+}